Frequently Asked Questions

 Should I book my flight?

-and the Greek and European authorities withdraw their current travel restrictions and confirm that flights are allowed between the US and Greece.
+Travel restrictions between countries, and airline schedules, change frequently due to the volatility of the pandemic.
 When the time comes to purchase your ticket, you should inquire with the airline about their flight change and cancellation policy.

 Will there be a mandatory quarantine for passengers arriving in Greece?

-It is highly unlikely that a quarantine period will be required once travel restrictions have been lifted; nevertheless, CYA is prepared to proceed with semester activities on-line in the event students are required to be quarantined upon arrival in Greece.
+A quarantine period is not required at this time; nevertheless, CYA is prepared to proceed with semester activities on-line in the event students are required to be quarantined upon arrival in Greece.
 CYA is closely monitoring COVID-19 developments and the relevant announcements by the US State Department

 , the CDC